 DLINQ is a leader in advancing Middlebury’s strategic direction in critical digital fluency, focusing on the intersection of digital pedagogies and critical digital fluency.

-Headed by Associate Provost for Digital Learning, Dr. Amy Collier, the new unified organization includes: Bill Koulopoulos, Joe Antonioli, Heather Stafford, Daniel Houghton, Shel Sax, Sonja Burrows, Bob Cole, Evelyn Helminen, Mark Basse, Amy Slay, Melissa Sorenson (.1 FTE) and student workers from across the College and Institute.
+Headed by Associate Provost for Digital Learning, Dr. Amy Collier, DLINQ includes: Bill Koulopoulos, Sarah Lohnes Watulak, Joe Antonioli, Heather Stafford, Daniel Houghton, Shel Sax, Sonja Burrows, Bob Cole, Evelyn Helminen, Mark Basse, Amy Slay, and student workers from across the College and Institute.